Do you understand your company’s marketing performance? Do you know what makes your brand’s marketing efforts successful?

 8. Close ratio

-How many deals has your sales team closed?
+Has your sales team closed a lot of deals?
 The main goal of your growth marketing strategy is to close as many deals as possible, and this ratio describes how many prospects your sales team managed to convert into customers.

 Compare your current close ratio with what you achieved the previous year?
 Is it higher or lower, and what can you do to improve it?